MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 ### How do I debug if I have issues with this task?

-To get verbose logs from the pipeline, add a pipeline variable system.debug to true.
+To get verbose logs from the pipeline, add a pipeline variable `system.debug` and set to `true`.

 ### How does this task work?

 This task installs the [Azure Artifacts Credential Provider](https://github.com/Microsoft/artifacts-credprovider) into the NuGet plugins directory if it is not already installed.
 It then sets environment variables such as `VSS_NUGET_URI_PREFIXES` and `VSS_NUGET_ACCESSTOKEN` to configure the credential provider.
 These variables remain set for the lifetime of the job.
 When restoring or pushing packages, a NuGet tool executes the credential provider, which uses the above variables to determine if it should return credentials back to the tool.

 See the credential provider documentation for more details.